 Antiproton annihilation may also produce $\pi^{0}$ and $\eta^{(')}$~\cite{Amsler:1997up, CrystalBarrel:2003uej}, both of which decay into photon showers ($\gamma$).
-They decay promptly which can result in a pair of showers pointing directly back to the annihilation vertex at some distance.
-Showers pointing back to the vertex are counted through hand-scanning but the ones pointing back at an outgoing track are not counted as they are considered to originate from one of the outgoing particle tracks rather than directly from the annihilation.
-Due to the conversion length of $\gamma$ (greater than 29~cm~\cite{MicroBooNE:2019rgx}), and the small size of LArIAT, they can exit the LArTPC before producing a visible shower.
+These particles decay promptly which can result in a pair of showers pointing directly back to the annihilation vertex at some distance.
+Showers pointing back to the vertex are counted through hand-scanning but the ones pointing back to an outgoing track are not counted as they are considered to originate from one of the outgoing particle tracks rather than directly from the annihilation.
+Due to the conversion length of the $\gamma$ (greater than 29~cm~\cite{MicroBooNE:2019rgx}), and the small size of LArIAT, $\gamma$ can exit the LArTPC before producing a visible shower.
 The simulation predicts that $>$40\% of the $\gamma$ exit the LArTPC before interacting.
 This results in an observed lower limit on the number of showers coming from the annihilations.
-Similar to the track multiplicity, the shower multiplicity for data (simulation) corresponds to $2.2 \pm 0.5$ ($2.2 \pm 0.5$) showers with RMS of 1.8 (1.6) with the distributions shown in Fig.~\ref{fig:multiplicity_final_showers}.
-Here as well, the shape of the distributions agree within statistical uncertainty.
+Similar to the track multiplicity, the mean shower multiplicity for data (simulation) corresponds to $2.2 \pm 0.5$ ($2.2 \pm 0.5$) showers with RMS of 1.8 (1.6).
+The distributions are shown in Fig.~\ref{fig:multiplicity_final_showers} and data and simulation are consistent within statistical uncertainty.